Your profile & reputation

 - Badges for things you've earned, like passing a verification check.

-It's a nice thing to drop in a bio or share when you join a new community — it shows you're a real, active member, not a brand-new account.
+It's a nice thing to drop in a bio or share when you join a new community.
+It shows you're a real, trusted member, not a brand-new account.

 What it never shows